piclas-framework/piclas/tools/Setup_ModuleEnv/README.md

        sudo ./InstallHDF5.sh

 ## 7. ParaViewfrom [https://www.paraview.org/download/](https://www.paraview.org/download/)
-The installation of ParaView is not mandatory for piclas/hopr and is installed via
+The installation of ParaView is not mandatory for piclas/hopr.
+The pre-requisites for Ubuntu are installed via

+       sudo ./InstallPackagesParaView.sh

+and Paraview itself is installed via

       sudo ./InstallParaview.sh